Tzamarot Ayalon

 Tzamarot Ayalon (צמרות איילון) is a neighborhood of Tel Aviv, Israel, on the east-central side of the city.
 It is ranked as the wealthiest neighborhood in Israel.

 The neighborhood is subdivided into two areas by Ya'akov Dori Street.
 South of the street are Tel Aviv Savidor Central Railway Station, Tel Aviv 2000 bus terminal and Volovelsky Park.
 North of the street is a residential area known as Park Tzameret (פארק צמרת).
 It consists of eleven luxurious high-rise apartment buildings, with one more under construction as of 2019, surrounded by green space.
 The 133 dunam area has been modeled upon similar projects in London and Paris.
 Only 18% of the area will contain buildings.
 Two squares will be built at the southern and northern sides of the neighborhood with a 60 m avenue linking them.
 Mature trees and vegetation will be planted along the avenue.
 In total, 1,747 apartments will be built in the neighborhood with 6000 m2 of commercial and public buildings.
 The east and west boundaries of the area will be delineated by 4.5 m acoustic barriers.

 Approved in September 2002, the first project in the neighborhood to be completed was Yoo Tel Aviv.

 History

 The area of Park Tzameret was part of a Bedouin village called Jamasin al-Gharbi, which was evacuated during the 1948 Arab–Israeli War.
 The empty houses were used to shelter Jewish refugees of World War II and the Jewish exodus from Arab lands.
 The quarter was integrated into Tel Aviv and called Giv'at Amal Gimel (Amal Hill C).
 The creation of Park Tzameret led to the demolition of the old homes, which was accompanied by a lengthy legal battle and negotiations for the compensation of the Giv'at Amal residents who would be displaced.

 Buildings in Park Tzameret

 This table shows the towers in Park Tzameret by rank, height and status.
-Eight buildings are complete, 3 are under construction and 2 approved.
+Eight buildings are complete, three are under construction and two are approved.